sysrich/rootco.de-web/_posts/2020-12-09-microos-pi-network-monitor.md

 # Software Used

 I found a very nice command-line visualisation tool called [sampler](https://sampler.dev) that perfectly fit my needs for this project.
-It's nice and small, lets you draw graphs based on numbers it gets from whatever shell commands you tell it to run at whatever frequency you tell it to run.
-It can also produce reports if the results do not match expected values.
+It's nice and small, lets you draw graphs based on numbers it gets from whatever shell commands you run at whatever frequency you tell it to poll.
+It can also produce alerts if the results do not match expected values.
 So given the basic monitoring I want is basically just a `ping` and be alerted if they stopped responding, `sampler` is absolutely perfect.
 I packaged it for openSUSE as part of this project so it's now available for regular Tumbleweed as well as MicroOS.

 # Installing MicroOS on the SDCard